AdobeDocs/pass.en/help/concurrency-monitoring/cm-usage-reports.md

 | concurrency-level | Represents any distinct **stream activity that was approved at the session initialization phase** for a user in order to be able to observe how many concurrent streams **were opened** by a user and to understand the impact of applying a certain concurrency limit                    |
 | activity-level    | Represents any distinct **stream activity (no matter of its state: started, active, stopped, rejected)** for a user in order to be able to observe how many concurrent streams were tried to be opened by a user and to understand the impact of applying a certain concurrency limit |
 | mvpd              | The MVPD provided at session management                                                                                                                                                                                                                                           |

+[^1]: Minutely reports are not available by default.
+Please contact the Concurrency Monitoring [Support Team](mailto:tve-support@adobe.com) to request them.